In a crowded marketplace, two things always stand out :

 Brands that have empathy and brands that listen well.

-When a brand can anticipate its prospects needs and questions, while inspiring and intriguing them, it builds trust.
+When a brand can anticipate its audiences' needs and questions--while inspiring and intriguing them--that is engagement marketing that builds and sustains trust.

-Elements of Engagement Strategy or Why Seth Godin is Our Spirit Animal
+Elements of Engagement Strategy or Why Seth Godin is Our North Star

-In his Permission Marketing book, Seth said that permission marketing is the privilege (not the right) of delivering anticipated, personal and relevant messages to people who actually want to get them.
+In his classic book Permission Marketing Seth says permission marketing is the privilege (not the right) of delivering anticipated, personal and relevant messages to people who actually want to get them.

-But it can be hard to do if you’ve spent an entire marketing career pushing messages in an endless monologue.
+But it can be hard to do if you’ve spent an entire marketing career pushing messages in a monologue.

-Engagement at scale brings the spirit of permission marketing to life, uniting the benefits and skill sets of public relations and consultative selling with data-driven messaging and advertising automation to create an authentic emotional connection with your audience.
+Engagement strategy brings the spirit of permission marketing to life, uniting the art of storytelling with the data-driven insights to create an authentic emotional connection with your audience.

 - An earned media mindset that goes beyond PR to encompass all paid, earned and owned channels.